-- 2.3.30 All sports draft sales must cease: - a) the third Friday after the regular season starts, for regular season drafts; or - b) before the playoffs starts, for playoff drafts. - 2.3.31 Licensed charitable organizations must not sell portions or shares of individual sports draft entry forms. - 2.3.32 If more than one series is sold: - a) all entry forms in a series must be sold before sales of another series starts; - b) each series must be a different colour, with the series number clearly marked; - c) ticket numbers must run consecutively from one series into the next; and - d) all prizes for each series must be awarded once sales for the series have started.
+- 2.3.4 Sports drafts must comply with the following additional policies: - a) All sports draft sales must cease: - i) the third Friday after the regular season starts, for regular season drafts; or - ii) before the playoffs starts, for playoff drafts. - b) Licensed charitable organizations must not sell portions or shares of individual sports draft entry forms. - c) If more than one series is sold: - i) all entry forms in a series must be sold before sales of another series starts; - ii) each series must be a different colour, with the series number clearly marked; - iii) ticket numbers must run consecutively from one series into the next; and - iv) all prizes for each series must be awarded once sales for the series have started.